 An article, "Your community, your energy, your choices," by Windustry executive director Lisa Daniels was featured in the April edition of the Minnesota Women's Press.
 Read it here.

-Windustry is pleased to announce the establishment and presentation of the Community Wind Innovator Award, which is to be given annually to an individual who has made significant progress over the past two years in forging ahead with new policies, new approaches, new business models or new research to further community and distributed wind energy.
+The Windustry Board of Directors along with a Peer Group of Community Wind Colleagues is pleased to present the Community Wind Innovator Award.
+This award is presented annually to an individual who has made significant progress over the past one to two years in forging ahead with new policies, new approaches, new business models or new research to further community and distributed wind energy.
 This person's ideas and efforts have changed how we think about or perform our work.
-The recipient of this award:
+Continue reading

 Regardless of the paths we have chosen for ourselves, there are always opportunities to make a positive impact on our world.
 Whether you started in sales, as an entrepreneur, maintenance technician, or any other professional, there is time to apply those skills towards making a positive impact in your community.
 Renewable energies are becoming more and more vital for our society to function efficiently and sustainably.
 With individual commitment and community support, renewable energy use will continue to grow at an exponential rate.
 Continue reading

 April 8, 2015 1:00PM to 2:00PM EDT The Small Wind Certification Council (SWCC) will host a webinar on how certification is being used to meet the new Internal Revenue Service (IRS) requirements for small and medium wind turbines that went into effect February 2015.
 Continue reading